tahabinzafar/tahabinzafar/README.md

 ## 🚀 About Me
-Msc.
-Data Science.
-Working as Data Analyst in Sports.
-Have domain knowledge of sports, engineering and finance.
-Love sports and music.
+Data Analyst in Sports.
+MS Data Science.

 ## 🛠 Skills